Minoration via Mixed Volumes and Cover's Problem for General Channels: From Cover's Problem to Soft-Minoration

-The $Q_Y$ achieving the infimum in \eqref{e_saddle} is called the \emph{capacity-achieving output distribution}, which is known to be unique due to strong convexity, even though there may be multiple $P_X$ achieving the supremum in \eqref{e_mid}.
+The $Q_Y$ achieving the infimum in \eqref{e_saddle} is called the \emph{capacity-achieving output distribution}, which is known to be unique due to strong convexity.
+On the other hand there may be multiple $P_X$ achieving the supremum in \eqref{e_mid} unless additional assumptions such as full-rankness is imposed.

 Now return to the relay channel problem.
 Let us recall a classical argument to show that if the communication rate $R$ is close to the maximum capacity $C(\infty)$ and the error probability $\epsilon$ is small enough, then the output distribution $P_{Y^nZ^n}$ must be close to the capacity-achieving distribution.
+Indeed, suppose that for parameters $n$, $R\le \log \abs{\mathcal{X}}$, $R_0$ and $\epsilon$, Model~1 can achieve error $P_e^{(n)}\le \epsilon$; we have